Deploy a Windows Server container on an Azure Kubernetes Service (AKS) cluster using Azure CLI

 Add a node pool

-By default, an AKS cluster is created with a node pool that can run Linux containers.
-You must add another node pool that can run Windows Server containers alongside the Linux node pool.
+By default, all AKS clusters are created with a node pool that can run Linux containers.
+You must add a Windows node pool that can run Windows Server containers alongside the Linux node pool.
+To check if you have a Windows node pool in your cluster, you can view the nodes on your cluster using the kubectl get nodes -o wide command.

-Windows Server 2022 is the default operating system for Kubernetes versions 1.25.0 and higher.
+Windows Server 2022 is the default operating system for Kubernetes versions 1.25-1.34.
 Windows Server 2019 is the default OS for earlier versions.
 If you don't specify a particular OS SKU, Azure creates the new node pool with the default SKU for the version of Kubernetes used by the cluster.

 az aks nodepool add \